Dogs, cats and horses

 Mydriasis and signs of euphoria (excessive purring, pacing, rubbing) commonly occur in cats and will usually resolve within 24 hours.

-Buprenorphine may cause respiratory depression. (refer to special precautions)
+Buprenorphine may cause respiratory depression. (refer to Special precautions for use in animals)

 When used to provide analgesia in horses, sedation is rarely seen, but may occur at dose levels higher than those recommended.
 When used in conjunction with sedatives or tranquillisers, excitation is normally minimal, but ataxia may occasionally be marked.
 Colic is rarely reported.